-Shravan Maas falls on the fifth month of the Hindu calendar, starting late July and ending by the third week of August.
+Shravan Maas falls on the fifth month of the Hindu calendar, starting Date August and ending by the second week of september.
 The star 'Shravan' rules the sky during Purnima (full moon day), or during the entire of the month, hence the month is known as Shravan Month or Maas.
 This month is considered to be the holiest month of the year as many religious festivals and ceremonies fall in this month such that almost every day in the month is considered prosperous.

 The legend of Shravan Month is that the Samudra Manthan or churning of oceans took place in this month.
 During the churning, the Halahal (poison) that came out, and was consumed by Lord Shiva which he stored it in his throat subsequently turning his throat blue, and hence Shiva is attributed to the name Neelkantha (meaning blue throat).
 To reduce the poison's impact, Lord Shiva wore the crescent moon on his head.
 To lessen the effect of the poison the Gods and people started offering the water from the Holy Ganges to Lord Shiva.

-Shravan Maas in 2017 in Andhra Pradesh, Goa, Maharashtra, Gujarat, Karnataka and Tamil Nadu begins from 03rd August (Wednesday) and is followed with "Sawan Somwar Vrat" on 14th August, 21th August, and ends on .
-Lord Shiva is worshipped on these Mondays.
+Shravan Maas in 2018 in Andhra Pradesh, Goa, Maharashtra, Gujarat, Karnataka and Tamil Nadu begins from 12th August (Sunday) and is followed with "Sawan Somwar Vrat" on 24th August, 03th september, and ends on .
+Lord Shiva is worshipped on these Sundays.

 During the entire Shravan Maas period, devotees offer prayers, flowers and Abhishekam to Lord Shiva to gain a long and prosperous life.